Great Western Railway (train operating company): Class 158 Express Sprinter

 The fleet was refurbished in a programme begun in 2007, which included fitting of reupholstered seats, new lighting and floor coverings, CCTV within the passenger saloons, and refurbished toilets.
 At the same time, the exteriors of the vehicles were repainted in the updated FGW livery, including artwork depicting various local places of interest.
-GWR's Class 158 vehicles were refurbished at Wabtec in Doncaster.
+The refurbishment work took place at the Wabtec plant in Doncaster.